Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 ![alt text](https://github.com/KrouTm/RockPaperScissorsLizardSpock/blob/main/screenshots/makeyourchoice.PNG?raw=true)

-- This sentence changes after the movements are made, through JavaScript code, the sentence can tell if the user beats or lost to the computer.
+- This sentence changes after the movements are made, through JavaScript code, the sentence shows if the user won or lost to the computer.
 - The phrase is kind of boring, it informs the player in a tedious way, I would like I had thought of a better way to show it to the user.
 I imagine the player wouldn't find it fun to read phrases like these hahaha.
 The sentence changes whenever the result is different from the previous one.

 YOU LOSE & YOU WIN